Sukantabasu/alchemist-shell.ai-hackathon-2025/docs/source/index.rst

 AI Assistance
 --------------

-Claude.AI (Anthropic) is used for documentation, code restructuring, and performance optimization
+Claude.AI (Anthropic) is used for documentation, code restructuring, and performance optimization.